 10. City of the Dead

-Cairo is a great city but there are so many other incredible historic places in Egypt to see too!
+And those are the top 10 things to do in Cairo!
+And whilst Cairo is a great city, don’t let it be the only place in Egypt that you ever see!
+There are so many other incredible historic places in Egypt to see too!
 If you will be in Egypt for a week check out this One Week Egypt Itinerary!

 Like this post on 10 Things To Do In Cairo?
 Pin it for later!